AYJACKSON-ICS4U/20time-log-due-every-saturday-night-MatthewBelanger/README.md

 wil start working on a new project in swift which is going to be a tetris game, It will use a lot of the skills I already learned through the creation of my other app as well as some new ones.
 Depending on how long the tetris game takes I might make one more project but if not I will defintly have these two done.

+Week 7;
+I have been working on my tetris game in swift and so far its going well as I've completed a good portion of it and I think I'll have it done either by the end of next week or the start of the following week.
+So far I have created the main base for the game, as I've created the blocks and a clock for the timing on when they fall, as well as an array to store all of the blocks.
+For next week I will work on making the blocs fall in shapes, as well as actually being able to play the game which means I'm going to have to figure out how the user will move the blocs when they fall.